Naatyu/MagNav/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models, model predictions, or model summaries (not implemented) │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    ├── notebooks          <- Jupyter notebooks
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc. (not implemented) │   └── figures        <- Generated graphics and figures to be used in reporting (not implemented) │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported (not implemented) ├── src                <- Source code for use in this project. (not implemented) │   ├── __init__.py    <- Makes src a Python module (not implemented) │   │
+    │   ├── data           <- Scripts to download or generate data (not implemented) │   │   └── make_dataset.py (not implemented)
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── features       <- Scripts to turn raw data into features for modeling (not implemented) │   │   └── build_features.py (not implemented)
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions (not implemented)
+    │   │   ├── predict_model.py (not implemented)
+    │   │   └── train_model.py (not implemented)
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations (not implemented) │       └── visualize.py (not implemented)
     │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io (not implemented)